 How to make it quick and easy – use canned chickpeas!

 I almost always use canned chickpeas because I prefer to spend as little time as possible in the kitchen!
 I am sure you feel the same way.
-Whenever there’s a kitchen short cut/hack, I’m there!
+Whenever there’s a kitchen shortcut/hack, I’m there!
 So use canned chickpeas, my friends, it’s so much quicker!

-In a pot, add the rinsed and drained chickpeas along with the imli ki chutney.
+In a pot, add the rinsed and drained chickpeas along with the imli chutney.
 Add some water (about 1/4 cup) to facilitate some more softening of the chickpeas.
 Stir and mash the chickpeas a little with the back of a wooden spoon.

-Next add the boiled and cubed potato, cover the pot and let simmer for about 5-8 minutes while you prepare the vegetables.
+Next, add the boiled and cubed potato, cover the pot, and let simmer for about 5-8 minutes while you prepare the vegetables.
 Chop up the tomatoes, onions, green chili and cilantro.

 Once the chickpeas and potatoes are ready, give a taste test and add more salt if desired.
 Next, add all the veggies saving some cilantro to top the finished product.
-Mix the chaat well, plate into a wide, shallow bowl and garnish with the saved cilantro, chaat masala and additional chutney if desired.
+Mix the chaat well, plate into a wide, shallow bowl, and garnish with the saved cilantro, chaat masala, and additional chutney if desired.

 Some topping ideas

-- If you can tolerate yogurt, add whipped greek yogurt, thinned with some water (seasoned with some salt and red chili powder) before adding the rest of the garnish.
+- If you can tolerate yogurt, add whipped Greek yogurt, thinned with some water (seasoned with some salt and red chili powder) before adding the rest of the garnish.

-- Traditionally chana chaat is topped with crushed papri ( a wheat based deep fried wafer) but because I eat a gluten free diet, I usually stick to sev and if I have it ready, my homemade nimco.
+- Traditionally chana chaat is topped with crushed papri ( a wheat-based deep-fried wafer) but because I eat a gluten-free diet, I usually stick to sev and if I have it ready, my homemade nimco.
 If nothing else, I’ve even sprinkled some sliced almonds and or pumpkin seeds for crunch.

 Have fun with this dish and make it your own by adding different toppings!